The Real Retirement Challenge

 It is a conversion problem.

-This introduces a different system—one governed by tax timing, income sequencing, account structure, and interaction between income sources.
-The portfolio remains important, but it is no longer sufficient.
+Retirement introduces a different system, one governed by tax timing, income sequencing, account structure, required distributions, Medicare thresholds, and the interaction between income sources.
+The portfolio remains important, but it is no longer sufficient by itself.

 Every withdrawal is not just a financial transaction.